There’s no room for error when deciding what to pack for Iceland…

 3. A Good Quality Jacket

 A versatile jacket that’s preferably warm, a windbreaker, and a rain jacket in one so you don’t need multiples.
-This made packing and keeping warm MUCH easier, this one jacket solved all my needs in Iceland.
+This made packing and keeping warm MUCH easier, this Columbia jacket solved all my needs in Iceland.
 They interlock as well so when you take your jacket off, you don’t need to peel two off, just the one.
 Wear them separately or together.